thirawat27/QBasic-Nexus/README.md

 MIT License

-Copyright (c) 2025 Thirawat Sinlapasomsak (Replace with your name/year)
+Copyright (c) 2025 Thirawat Sinlapasomsak

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal